HeheYash/Yash-Walhekar-Cyber-Task-8/README.md

 ## 🛡️ Task 8: VPN Setup and Analysis

-This repository contains the submission for Task 8 of the Elevate Labs Cybersecurity Internship.
-The objective of this task was to understand the role of Virtual Private Networks (VPNs) in protecting privacy and securing online communication.
+This repository is a submission to the task 8 of the Elevate Labs Cybersecurity Internship.
+This task was aimed at knowing how Virtual Private Networks (VPNs) may be used to preserve privacy and ensure the safety of online communication.

 ### Tools Used
 * **VPN Client:** ProtonVPN (Free Tier)